sandeep-varma8029/645_HW2_SurveyApp/README.md

 http://<jenkins_external_ip>:8080 will be accessible, install the necessary plugins and you will be able to login to Jenkins The simplest and most common way of installing plugins is through the Manage Jenkins > Manage Plugins view, available to administrators of a Jenkins environment.
-Under the Available tab, plugins available for download from the configured Update Center can be searched and considered:
-Important plugins to be installed:
+Under the Available tab, plugins available for download from the configured Update Center can be searched and considered.Important plugins to be installed:

       Google Kubernetes Engine Plugin
       Kubernetes